-Parsippany is a decidedly white-collar town, with fully 89.15% of the workforce employed in white-collar jobs, well above the national average.
+Parsippany is a decidedly white-collar town, with fully 89.42% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Parsippany is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Parsippany who work in office and administrative support (14.86%), management occupations (14.52%), and sales jobs (11.54%).
+There are especially a lot of people living in Parsippany who work in management occupations (13.18%), office and administrative support (12.50%), and computer science and math (10.77%).

 Also of interest is that Parsippany has more people living here who work in computers and math than 95% of the places in the US.